Garla-mantix/bank-app-blazor/README.md

 ### Services – _Implementation of application workflow and data persistence_
 * AccountService: Implements workflow of banking operations.
 * StorageService: Saving and retrieving data from local storage.
+* SignedInStatus: Simple status for signed in state.
+* SelectedAccountStatus: Makes it possible to click an account in My Accounts and go directly to the transaction history for that account.

 ### Pages – _UI_
 * Blazor-components for displaying and user interaction.